haidark/RoadSignDetector/README.txt

 are provided to show the user how to use the model on an image or video.
 In development is code written in C++ using OpenCV (Open Computer Vision) libraries to do detection using pre-trained models.
-More details can be found in the report and presentation included in this 'docs' directory.
+More details can be found in the report and presentation included in the 'docs' directory.

 ******************************************************************
 **************************** Quick Run ***************************